David Lieber

 David L. Lieber (1925-2008), rabbi and scholar, was president emeritus of the University of Judaism (now known as the American Jewish University) and the senior editor of the Etz Hayim Humash.
 He helped pioneer the Ramah camps, serving as the founding head counselor in the first of the camps in Wisconsin, a director in Maine, the founding director of Camp Ramah in California, and the founding director of the Mador.

 Biography

 Early life

 David Leo Lieber was born in Poland on February 20, 1925 in the town Stryj (the city is now part of Ukraine).
 His parents, Max and Gussie Yarmush Lieber, moved with him to the United States, when he was two years old.
-The family spent some time on a relative's farm before ultimately settling in the Lower East Side of Manhattan, where David grew up.
+The family spent some time on a relative's farm before ultimately settling on the Lower East Side of Manhattan, where David grew up.

 Education

 At age 19, he graduated from the City College of New York while simultaneously receiving a bachelor's degree in Hebrew literature from the Jewish Theological Seminary (JTS).
 In 1947, at age 22, he earned his master's in philosophy from Columbia, and he received his ordination from JTS a year later, in 1948.
 In 1951, he received a doctorate in Hebrew literature from JTS.
 His dissertation was on Tehilim, which he loved.